 The Union recognizes that there may be situations where a representative is requested after the commencement of a meeting and that advance notice will not always be practicable or possible.
-In such a case, the University shall notify the Union without delay that a representative is needed.
+In such a case, the University shall notify the Union without delay that a representative is needed and without further discussion of the matter with the employee concerned.